keva161/Appium_Sudoku/README.md

 Currently it reads in the games tiles, uses [pytesseract](https://github.com/madmaze/pytesseract) to convert each tile image to text.
 And then once all the tiles are read in.
 Displays them in a nice grid.

 Code is VERY messy.. but I will clean it up in future commits.

-TODO:

-Use backtracking to solve the puzzle
-???
-Profit